5 Ways to empower other moms

 5. Be there for each other

-Form a small group where you can meet often, share experiences and support each other on the journey of motherhood.
+Form a small group where you can often meet, share experiences and support each other on the journey of motherhood.

 Final words on ways to empower other moms